top of page

 Deep-fried cuttlefish

-The deep-fried cuttlefish proved to be another great pairing for beers and hangovers.
+The deep-fried cuttlefish proved to be another great pairing for beers.

-The crunchy texture of the cuttlefish, combined with the spring onion and chilli mixture, made for a moreish experience; this dish was one that you couldn't stop eating.
+The crunchy texture of the cuttlefish, combined with the spring onion and chilli mixture, made for a moreish experience; this dish was one that we couldn't stop eating, like free pretzels at a bar.

 Fried tofu topped with pork floss, radish and sauce on a plate in front of steins of beer